tianbingithub/iot/intl.en-US/Device Management/TSL/Add a TSL feature.md

         |Version Number|The version number of the TSL model.
 You can manage the TSL model based on the version number.
 The version number must be 1 to 16 characters in length, and can contain letters, digits, and periods \(.\). |
         |Note|The description of the TSL model.
 The description must be 1 to 100 characters in length, and can contain letters, digits, and special characters.|

-    3.  f an online version is available, you must check the differences between the current version and the online version.
+    3. If an online version is available, you must check the differences between the current version and the online version.

         Click **View differences**.
 In the View Differences dialog box, you can view the differences.
 If the current version is configured as normal, click **Confirm**.
 In the Release model online? dialog box, the checkbox is automatically selected.